Day 7 of Annapurna Base Camp Trek

 Dovan – Bamboo – Sinuwa – Chhomrong – Jhinu Danda

 When I desire to reach somewhere, my excitement keeps me moving.
 When I reach there, and everything gets over, the path of coming back becomes very tiresome for me.
-As I was getting down from ABC, I couldn’t wait to reach Pokhara and get into a pleasant hotel.
+As I was getting down from Annapurna Base Camp, I couldn’t wait to reach Pokhara and get into a pleasant hotel.
 The last time I took a shower was on Day 2 in Tolka.
 I want to eat like a king; I want to take a hot shower as much as I wish to; I want to sleep under a quilt in an enormous bed; I don’t want to suffer in the cold.
 I have to go back to Pokhara, NOW!

 It’s much easier to down compared to climbing up.
 However, most of the accidents take care of this time because of complacency.
 And, if you twist your ankle or injure yourself in any other way now, it will be difficult to rescue you in such a remote place.
 I knew it, however; I slipped in a place and fell down.
 Thankfully, it was nothing major.